-The Society of Health and Physical Educators (SHAPE) established America's National Standards & Grade-Level Outcomes for K-12 Physical Education to define what a learner should know and be able to do as result of a highly effective physical education program.
-States and local school districts across the country use the National Standards to develop or revise existing standards, frame-works and curricula.
+The Society of Health and Physical Educators (SHAPE) established America's National Standards & Grade-Level Outcomes for K-12 Physical Education to define what a learner should know and be able to do as a result of a highly effective physical education program.
+States and local school districts across the country use the national standards to develop or revise existing standards, frameworks, and curricula.

-This document describes the SHAPE National PE Standards and how they are organized as over-standards and standards.
-It also discusses how each standard is aligned to developmentally appropriate grade level

-outcomes.
-Finally it aligns the SHAPE

-National Standards to Pure Edge Brain Breaks

-activities, concluding that Brain Breaks

-aligns to four over-standards and 20 of 98.
+This document describes the SHAPE National PE Standards and discusses how each standard is aligned to developmentally appropriate grade level outcomes.
+It also aligns the SHAPE National Standards to Pure Edge Brain Breaks activities, concluding that Brain Breaks aligns to four standards and 20 of 98 outcomes for grades 6 through 12.

-SHAPE National Physical Education Over-Standards
+SHAPE National Physical Education Standards

-The National Standards are organized into levels from general, called Over-Standards, to specific for each skill and grade level.
-Table 1 details the five K-12 Physical Education Over-Standards.
-Forty-eight Elementary standards are organized beneath the five over-standards.
+The National Standards are organized into levels from general, called Standards, to specific for each skill and grade level, called outcomes.
+Table 1 details the five K-12 Physical Education Standards.
+Ninety-eight Middle and High School outcomes are organized beneath the five standards.